 Listen, Jesus didn't teach on generosity because he needed something from us.
 He proved that time and time again, right?
 When he had a need, he could multiply loaves and fish or send Peter out to catch a fish with a gold coin in his mouth.
 Jesus was good on money.
 And he came not to take from us, but to lay down his life for us!
 He's not here to take your money.
-When you and I were nothing but poor, condemned sinners, he laid down his life for us.
+When you and I were nothing but poor, condemned sinners, he laid down his for us.
 He left heaven's throne and all of its riches to pursue you in the pig sties of the far country.

 Isaiah says he was oppressed.
 Afflicted.
 Silent.
 Judged.
 Cut off.
 Stricken.
 Crushed.
 Poured out.
-Yet in all this, he opened not his mouth, and yet it was the Lord's pleasure to put him to grief so we could be saved.
-For God made him who knew no sin to become sin for us, that we might become the righteousness of God in him.
+Because it was the Lord's pleasure to put him to grief, because God made him who knew no sin to become sin for us, that we might become the righteousness of God in him.
 He's a God of extravagant generosity.